EMM4pr/KitchenAid/README.md

 # KitchenAid Website

-Welcome to the KitchenAid Website project developed by a group of three at Le Wagon!
+Welcome to the project KitchenAid!

 ## Overview